Canary Wharf: History

-Canary Wharf is located on the West India Docks on the Isle of Dogs.

 West India Dock Company

-From 1802 to the late 1980s, what would become the Canary Wharf Estate was a part of the Isle of Dogs (Millwall), Limehouse, and Poplar and was one of the busiest docks in the world.
-West India Docks was primarily developed by Robert Milligan (c.
-1746–1809) who set up the West India Dock Company.
+From 1802 until the late 1980s, the area now known as the Canary Wharf Estate was part of the Isle of Dogs (specifically Millwall) and Poplar.
+The West India Docks, a central feature of the area, were primarily developed by Robert Milligan (c.
+1746–1809), who founded the West India Dock Company.

 Port of London Authority

-The Port of London Authority was established in 1909 and took control of West India Dock.
-Canary Wharf itself takes its name from No. 32 berth of the West Wood Quay of the Import Dock.
-This was built in 1936 for Fruit Lines Ltd, a subsidiary of Fred Olsen Lines for the Mediterranean and Canary Islands fruit trade.
-It is located on the Isle of Dogs, the quay and warehouse were given the name Canary Wharf.
+The Port of London Authority was established in 1909 and took control of the West India Dock.
+The enterprise of Alfred Lewis Jones, a Welsh shipping magnate and a prominent figure in the Canary Islands, led to a constant stream of ships arriving into London's South Quay Dock.
+No. 32 berth of West Wood Quay in the Import Dock was built in 1936 with a two-storey transit shed for Fruit Lines Ltd, a subsidiary of Fred Olsen Lines, for the Mediterranean and Canary Islands fruit trade, gaining the name Canary Wharf.